 What Percentage of America Owns Stocks?

-This means, counting HSAs, 401(k)s, IRAs, private investing, the employee’s who receive shares as benefits, and all other investment types: only 1 in 2 Americans are actively invested in the market.
+This means, although percentages change each year, counting HSAs, 401(k)s, IRAs, private investing, the employee’s who receive shares as benefits, and all other investment types: only 1 in 2 American adults are actively invested in the market.

 This may seem high or low depending on your perspective, but as noted above, this is less than in past years.
 This is unfortunate in many ways.
 65% of America owned stocks at the height of the 2007 Financial Crisis, while only 52% own stock today.
 Meanwhile, the market has rallied since the crash.
 That means those in the market made a steady return, while those who exited the market after the crash lost money, and those who never entered or reentered haven’t gained anything.